 If you have any questions about which trails will accommodate pets, please check with park staff.

-Silver Falls is home to many species of wildlife, including black bear and cougars.
+Silver Falls is home to many species of wildlife, including black bears and cougars.
 If you come across an animal, do not approach it.
-You can learn more about what to do if you encounter bears and cougars by picking up a pamphlet from any day use booth.
 Please report any sighting to the first available park ranger.

-All fishing at Silver Falls State Park is catch and release only, barbless hook.
+Fishing is available in Silver Creek.
 Parties must be licensed through Oregon Department of Fish and Wildlife and are encouraged to stay on trail.
-For specific fishing regulations, please research http://www.dfw.state.or.us/
+For specific fishing regulations, please visit http://www.dfw.state.or.us/

-You may also bring your own horses and enjoy the equestrian friendly trails.
+You may bring your own horses and enjoy the equestrian friendly trails.

-The South Falls Day Use Area has spacious lawns, BBQ stands, picnic shelters or tables, playground, swimming area, horse shoe pits, doggie off leash area, and charming creek Silver Falls is famous for.
+The South Falls Day Use Area has spacious lawns, BBQ stands, picnic shelters or tables, playground, swimming area, horse shoe pits, pet off-leash area, and the charming creek Silver Falls is famous for.
 Ever since the opening day in 1933; visitors have been using these grounds for potlucks, family reunions and weddings, all within a short walk to view the famous 177 foot South Falls.

-Also located within South Falls Day Use is the Historic South Falls lodge; on rainy or snowy days there will be a fire to cozy next to and a café for warm food & snacks (ice cream too!)
+Also located within South Falls Day Use is the Historic South Falls lodge; on rainy or snowy days there will be a fire to warm up next to and a café for warm food & snacks (ice cream too!)
 Friendly volunteers welcome questions about park history, flora, fauna and are happy to recommend specific trails.
-The nearby Friends of Silver Falls Nature Store has memorabilia and local artisan crafts.
+The nearby Friends of Silver Falls Nature Store has nature-based merchandise and local artisan crafts.

-The day-use fee for Silver Falls is $5.00.
-This fee may be purchased at many of our trail heads and booths.
-Your campground pass or extra vehicle pass doubles as a day use permit.
+The day-use parking permit for Silver Falls is $5.
+This fee may be purchased at many of our trailheads.
+Your campground pass or extra vehicle pass doubles as a day-use parking permit.

 While each payment machine operates differently, none will give change.
-Please come with exact change or a visa/discover/master card.
-Fee machines are found at the South Falls Day Use, North Falls Trail Head and Registration Booth.
+Please come with exact change or a Visa, AMEX, or Mastercard.
+Fee machines are found at the South Falls Day-use, North Falls Trailhead and campground registration booth.

 Annual and biannual passes are available for purchase online at StateParks.Oregon.gov. at the park office, and at the Friends of Silver Falls Nature Store (located in the Historic Silver Falls District).

-North West Forest Service, National Park & Golden Eagle are not a valid permit for State Parks.
-Only passes issued by Oregon Parks & Recreational Department are validated as a day use passes.
+Northwest Forest Passes, National Park & Golden Eagle are not valid permits for State Parks.
+Only passes issued by Oregon Parks & Recreational Department are validated as a day-use parking permit.